open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 <!--TODO: Add Receivers image via Mermaid.-->

-> Important: When the same receiver is referenced in more than one pipeline, the
-> Collector creates only one receiver instance at runtime that sends the data to
-> a fan out consumer.
-The fan out consumer in turn sends the data to the first
-> processor of each pipeline.
-The data propagation from receiver to the fan out
-> consumer and then to processors is completed using a synchronous function
-> call.
-This means that if one processor blocks the call, the other pipelines
-> attached to this receiver are blocked from receiving the same data, and the
-> receiver itself stops processing and forwarding newly received data.
+{{% alert title="Important" color="warning" %}}

+When the same receiver is referenced in more than one pipeline, the Collector creates only one receiver instance at runtime that sends the data to a fan out consumer.
+The fan out consumer in turn sends the data to the first processor of each pipeline.
+The data propagation from receiver to the fan out consumer and then to processors is completed using a synchronous function call.
+This means that if one processor blocks the call, the other pipelines attached to this receiver are blocked from receiving the same data, and the receiver itself stops processing and forwarding newly received data.

+{{% /alert %}}

 ### Exporters

 Exporters typically forward the data they get to a destination on a network, but they can also send the data elsewhere.
-For example, `logging` exporter writes the telemetry data to the logging destination.
+For example, `debug` exporter writes the telemetry data to the logging destination.

 The configuration allows for multiple exporters of the same type, even in the